 Resolutions that stick

-Joyce Hanna, MA, MS, Associate Director for Stanford University’s Health Improvement Program, spoke to HealthySteps about the ever-popular (but rarely successful) “New Year’s Resolutions” of exercising more and getting in shape.
+Joyce Hanna, MA, MS, former Associate Director for Stanford University’s Health Improvement Program, spoke to HealthySteps to Wellness about the ever-popular (but rarely successful) “New Year’s Resolutions” of exercising more and getting in shape.
 Turns out we can make those resolutions pay off, if we stick to a few simple guidelines.

 Many of us have made resolutions to exercise more in the New Year.
 Yet, statistics show that less than 50% of people who make resolutions will maintain them after six months.
 Why is it so difficult to keep our promises to get fit?

 The number one reason why people do not keep their resolutions is that such resolutions are unrealistic and based on what they think they “should” be doing.
 Research has shown that the greatest success comes when we set short-term, realistic, behavioral goals — based on what we have been doing previously — that will gradually lead to sustainable change.
 You can still have an ambitious long-term goal but focus instead on the small steps toward getting there.

 If you have not been exercising for the past year, a resolution likely to be successful is: “I will walk for ten minutes twice a week,” rather than “I will walk for 30 minutes every day.”
 You will have a good chance of success with the realistic first goal, which is based on what you have been doing previously.
 Your success also has the potential to motivate you, if you want, to then set and reach a more ambitious long-term goal.

 What are some recommendations to help people stick to their fitness resolutions?